 Premium care and customised cosmetic surgery costs.
 Average prices, cost differences.

-- The surgeon typically has AHPRA accreditation and recognition as a genuine FRACS (Plas) – e.g., a bonafide Specialist Plastic, Cosmetic and Reconstructive Surgeon
+- The surgeon typically has AHPRA (Australian Health Practitioner Regulation Agency) accreditation and recognition as a genuine FRACS (Fellow of the Royal Australasian College of Surgeons) (Plas). e.g, a legitimate Specialist Plastic, Cosmetic and Reconstructive Surgeon

 - The surgeon will have performed an extensive number of the procedure over many decades (verifiable expertise)